Walks in the quarter plane, genus zero case: Analytic continuation and differential transcendence criteria

 Recall the functional equation \eqref{eq:funcequ}: This equation is a formal identity but for $|x| < 1$ and $|y| <1$, the series $Q(x,y,t)$, $F^{1}(x,t)$ and $F^{2}(y,t)$ are convergent.
-Using our parameterization of $\Etproj$, we will show how we can pull back these convergent series and analytically continue them to meromorphic functions on $\CX$ so that these latter functions satisfy simple $q$-difference equations.
+Using our parameterization of $\Etproj$, we will show how we can pull back these convergent series and analytically continue them to meromorphic functions on $\CX$ satisfying simple $q$-difference equations.

 The set $V = \{([x:1],[y:1]) \in \Etproj \ \vert \ |x|, |y| <1 \}$ is an open neighborhood of $([0:1],[0:1])$ in $\Etproj$ for the analytic topology, and, for all $(x,y) \in V$, we have

 Since $\phi(0)=\phi(\infty)=([0:1],[0:1])$, there exists $U \subset \P1(\C)$ which is the union of two small open discs centered at $0$ and $\infty$ such that $\phi(U) \subset V$.